Subject: the European Union (EU) (the world biggest single market). Syllabus:

 - Business in Croatia (last country to join the EU)

 - Enlargement of the European Union

-- International Relations of the European Union: the European Free Trade Association (EFTA), the European Economic Area (EEA), Asia-Europe (ASEM), the ASEAN,
+- International Relations of the European Union: the European Free Trade Association (EFTA), the European Economic Area (EEA), Asia-Europe (ASEM), the ASEAN, the Cotonou

 Agreement, and the Agadir Agreement.

 - European Economic and Social Committee (EESC)

 - The EU as a member of the European Economic Area of the Western Christian Civilisation